frimyutama/mcdonalds-financial-analysis-2002-2022/README.md

  - What is the average Operating Margin over the last 3 years?

 ## Process
-Data Preparation
- - Imported and cleaned the financial dataset for consistency
- - Created Power Pivot measures for key metrics

 Analysis Steps
  - Developed DAX formulas for each metric
  - Formatted measures to enhance readability (decimal, percentage, etc.)